The Nest

 2. EQUAL OR GREATER VALUE

-If the hope is to pay no tax on your capital gains, the IRS demands the (net) market price plus any equity to be the baseline for your next property.
+If you hope to pay no tax on your capital gains, the IRS demands the (net) market price plus any equity to be the baseline for your next property.
 For example, let’s say you are selling a $1 million home with a mortgage of $250,000.

 The “like-kind” property must be at least $1 million, and you must carry over the $250,000 mortgage.
-Any brokerage fees and real estate taxes also factor into this number.
+Any brokerage fees and real estate taxes are also factors in this number.

 3. INVESTMENT OR BUSINESS PROPERTIES ONLY

-This rule is self-explanatory, but the one most people get tripped upon.
-The most common is you cannot swap primary residences.
+This rule is self-explanatory, but it is the one most people get tripped up on.
+The most common is that you cannot swap primary residences.

 Let’s say you own a rental property in Arizona.
 You can swap that for a vacation house in California (of equal or greater value).